 Mobility levels are used to identify properties that are suitable for people with mobility problems.
-Applicants who have a mobility level awarded to their application are given priority for properties that are match that mobility level.
+Applicants who have a mobility level awarded to their application are given priority for properties that match that mobility level.

 Local connection is used to prioritise applications so that those people who are currently living in the area they are applying to, or already have a connection to that area, are given priority.

 Local connection is defined in the Register of Housing Need and Choice Based Lettings Policies for Adur and Worthing.
 Generally it refers to people who are currently living in Adur or Worthing and have done so for at least six months.
 However, there are some exclusions to this which can be found in the policies.

 If you have an active application and can provide a contact address you can register for housing and bid for properties.